anezkamll/anezkamll.github.io/content/my_work.md

 ## Communities

+### Community Builders Community
+In July 2024 I joined [Space Dog](https://www.spacedog.cz/), an organization standing behond the Community Builders (originally Czech Community of Community Builders).
+My role was to revive regular meetups in both Prague and Brno, and help to grow and nourish this community.

+### Tech Execs
+[Tech Execs](https://www.techexecutives.cz/) are another community from Space Dog portfolio.
+After our one-year cooperation within Community Builders, I was asked to join Tech Execs as a Community Manager to boost the community engagement and support community acitivites.

 ### Česko.Digital
 [Česko.Digital](https://cesko.digital/) is an NGO focused on guiding other non-profit organizations and public administrations through the process of digital transformation, and its goal is for them to be able to use the potential of digital technologies and thus increase their impact. \
 My role is Community Operations, I help to maintain and develop community tools, set up processes and strategies, and provide support.
 I also jump in as a junior UX researcher when needed.

-### Community Builders Community
-In July 2024 I joined [Space Dog](https://www.spacedog.cz/), an organization standing behond the Community Builders (originally Czech Community of Community Builders).
-My role is to revive regular meetups in both Prague and Brno, and help to grow and nourish this community.

 ### Doughnut Czechia
 After two years of 3 Faces of Just Transition conference, I became more involved in other activities of [Doughnut Czechia](https://www.doughnutczechia.cz/).